anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-01.md

 <hr>

-## 3. Lab resources provisioning automation with Terraform
+## 3. Core resources provisioning automation with Terraform

-This section provisions all the requisite data services for the lab, and their dependecies.
+This section provisions all the requisite core data services for the lab, and their dependecies.

 ### 3.1.
 Resources provisioned
 In this section, we will provision-